Want to Improve Your Child's Science Skills?

 I know what you’re thinking – how the heck can you explain science to a five or six-year-old?
 What can they possibly understand?

-But by introducing your tyke to science experiments early – even easy ones – your child will not only gain an interest in science, but these simple experiments will also illustrate some complex terminology that your kiddo will revisit later.
+But by introducing your tyke to small science experiments early – even easy ones – your child will not only gain an interest in science, but these simple experiments will also illustrate some complex terminology that your kiddo will revisit later.
 Score!

 So let’s check out these 6 awesome kindergarten science experiments for your little genius: